hedi0/Smart_DustBin/README.md

 ```
 ┌─────────────────────────────────────────────┐
-│              POWER ON / B
+│              POWER ON / BOOT                │